National Chung Hsing University

 Introduction

-I am an assistant professor at the National Chung Hsing University with a research interest in ‘transient objects including gamma-ray bursts and fast radio bursts and their host galaxies’. http://www.phys.nthu.edu.tw/~tetsuya/
+I am an associate professor at the National Chung Hsing University with a research interest in ‘transient objects including gamma-ray bursts and fast radio bursts and their host galaxies’. http://www.phys.nthu.edu.tw/~tetsuya/

 We are working on extragalactic transients in astronomy, including mysterious fast radio bursts.